-- c.
-Review.
-Any outdoor service or Temporary Outdoor Service Permit shall be subject to summary suspension, modification, prohibition, or revocation, without notice, by the Permit Manager at any time with or without notice based on a determination that outdoor service is not being conducted in accordance with this ordinance, any permit condition, or any applicable law.
+Permit Manager at any time with or without notice based on a determination that outdoor service is not being conducted in accordance with this ordinance, any permit condition, or any applicable law.
 Such a determination may be appealed within five (5) days to the City Manager or his designee who shall render a decision after a hearing.
-The decision on such appeal may be appealed in accordance with Rule 106 of the Colorado Rules of Civil Procedure. - d.
+The decision on such appeal may be appealed in accordance with Rule 106 of the Colorado Rules of Civil Procedure.

+- d.
 Fees Waived.
-Except as required by state law, no City-imposed fee shall be charged by the City for the issuance of a Temporary Outdoor Service Permit, any related development permit, or a related application to the Liquor Licensing Authority seeking approval for the temporary modification of a licensed premises.
+Except as required by state law, no City-imposed fee shall be charged by the City for the issuance of a Temporary Outdoor Service Permit, any related development permit, or a related application to the Liquor Licensing Authority seeking approval for the temporary modification of a licensed premises. - e.
+Pre-Existing Permits.
+All Temporary Outdoor Service Permits issued pursuant to Ordinance 2281 shall be deemed approved or continued pursuant to this ordinance, subject to the approval of any permit required for any tent or equipment by applicable laws.

-SECTION 4.
-STANDARDS.
+SECTION 4 - STANDARDS.
 All outdoor service and Temporary Outdoor Service Permits shall be subject to the following standards in addition to any conditions imposed by the Permit Manager.